 The word crocodile comes from the word crocodilus, which comes from the Greek kroké, stone, and drilos, worm.
 The name derives from the reptile’s habit of spending long periods in the sun on sandbanks or riverbanks.

 The word caiman or Kaiman is of Taino origin.
-The term defines a genus of crocodilian reptiles, class Sauropsidae, and the family Alligatortidae are very common in Latin America, inhabiting from Mexico to Argentina.
+The term defines a genus of crocodilian reptiles, class Sauropsidae, and the family Alligatortidae, which are very common in Latin America, inhabiting from Mexico to Argentina.

 ✅ The first caimans in Amazonia

 One of the most famous explorers of the first half of the 20th century was the British explorer Percy H. Fawcett (1867-1925).
 He made several trips to the Amazon.
 From the last one, in 1925, he did not return.
-He disappeared with his son near the Xingu River, in the Brazilian state of Mato Grosso. the fate of the explorers is unknown.
+He disappeared with his son near the Xingu River, in the Brazilian state of Mato Grosso, and the fate of the explorers is still unknown.

 He became famous for his stories about the Amazon.
 He claimed to have seen large animals unknown to most people, peppering his lectures with seemingly exaggerated scenes that amazed the listening audience.